 Devon Energy (DVN) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the oil and gas exploration company had gained 37.02% over the past month.
-This has outpaced the Oils-Energy sector's gain of 9.14% and the S&P 500's loss of 3.68% in that time.
+Coming into today, shares of the oil and gas exploration company had gained 38.84% in the past month.
+In that same time, the Oils-Energy sector gained 14.29%, while the S&P 500 lost 2.37%.

-DVN will be looking to display strength as it nears its next earnings release, which is expected to be November 2, 2021.
-In that report, analysts expect DVN to post earnings of $0.88 per share.
-This would mark year-over-year growth of 2300%.
-Our most recent consensus estimate is calling for quarterly revenue of $3.11 billion, up 191.31% from the year-ago period.
+Wall Street will be looking for positivity from DVN as it approaches its next earnings report date.
+This is expected to be November 2, 2021.
+The company is expected to report EPS of $0.90, up 2350% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.12 billion, up 192.02% from the prior-year quarter.

 Any recent changes to analyst estimates for DVN should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.22% lower.
-DVN is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.19% higher.
+DVN is currently a Zacks Rank #2 (Buy).

 Investors should also note DVN's current valuation metrics, including its Forward P/E ratio of 13.73.
-This valuation marks a premium compared to its industry's average Forward P/E of 10.9.
+For comparison, its industry has an average Forward P/E of 10.59, which means DVN is trading at a premium to the group.

-It is also worth noting that DVN currently has a PEG ratio of 0.43.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Oil and Gas - Exploration and Production - United States industry currently had an average PEG ratio of 0.47 as of yesterday's close.
+Investors should also note that DVN has a PEG ratio of 0.43 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Oil and Gas - Exploration and Production - United States was holding an average PEG ratio of 0.49 at yesterday's closing price.